ait-crypto/bfe-bf/README.md

 -------

 The code is licensed under the CC0-1.0 license and was developed by AIT Austrian Institute of Technolgy and Graz University of Technology as part of IoT4CPS.
+The IoT4CPS project is partially funded by the "ICT of the Future" Program of the FFG and the BMVIT.
 The bloom filter implementation was originall written by Marin Krmpotić and was released to the public domain.
-It was heavily modified for integration in to the BFE library.
+It was heavily modified for integration into the BFE library.